COVID-19: Frequently Asked Questions for family and friends

 Prisoners have access to telephone facilities and are encouraged to stay in contact with family and friends.

 You can also contact a prisoner by writing to them:

 - Prisoner name, ID number, and location if known

 GPO Box 1747, Adelaide SA 5001

 What is DCS doing to keep prisoners healthy?

 Prisoners have been getting the same hygiene and distancing messages that you would have seen in the media and are being advised to seek help immediately if they feel unwell.

 The department has also increased cleaning efforts at all SA prisons.

 What about vulnerable prisoners?

-DCS is currently implementing a support strategy for our vulnerable prisoner population groups, such as prisoners with a disability, mental health concerns, and aged and infirmed prisoners.
+DCS has implemented a support strategy for our vulnerable prisoner population groups, such as prisoners with a disability, mental health concerns, and aged and infirmed prisoners.